nightflyza/1984tech/README.md

 # 1984tech
-1984 tech is an Orwell's world implementation for UA ISPs
+1984 tech is an Orwell's world implementation for Ukrainian ISPs

 Please visit our official resources: